HIV and Children and Adolescents

 How do most children get HIV?

-HIV can pass from a mother with HIV to her child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
+HIV can pass from a birthing parent with HIV to their child during pregnancy, childbirth, or breastfeeding, called perinatal transmission of HIV.
 In the United States, this is the most common way children under 13 years of age get HIV.
 Perinatal transmission of HIV is also called mother-to-child transmission of HIV.

 The use of HIV medicines and other strategies have helped to lower the rate of perinatal transmission of HIV to 1% or less in the United States and Europe.